vives-project-xp/EducationalGame1/Board Game/Player Rules v02 .md

 - No pollution tokens remain, the planet is beyond saving and everyone loses.
 When the game ends, check with the Winning/Losing chapter to determin a winner.

+Simplification:
+No money, players just get to pick to go for land or building.
+No Crisis, everything is handled through pollution tokens.
+Pops remain and Pollution remain.

+Complexities:
+Add more of a puzzle element.